vulpemventures/docs.vulpem.com/docs/marina/introduction.md

 ## Blockchain

-Marina connects to `Blockstream.info` Electrs REST API andhis allows you to get started without synchronizing a full node, while still providing the option to upgrade your security and use the Electrs REST server of your choice.
-In the future we may allow authenticated JSONRPC HTTP/1.x connection to your own Elements node.
+Marina connects to `Blockstream.info` Electrs REST API and this allows you to get started without synchronizing a full node, while still providing the option to upgrade your security and use the Electrs REST server of your choice.
+In the future we will allow authenticated JSONRPC HTTP/1.x connection to your own Elements node.

 ## Wallet